 Please also note that children under 12 years where an extra bed is added to the room will pay €25 per night.
 Prices are subject to change and confirmation at time of booking.

 Bank Transaction Advice

 For non-sterling transactions, made on a debit credit card (i.e. foreign exchange and overseas transactions), banks charge a Non Sterling Transaction Fee (formerly called an exchange rate adjustment) to all customers.
-For debit cards, this fee is normally around 2.75% of the amount of the transaction.
-But our advice please do check with your nominated bank.
+We advise you to check with your nominated bank.